Felteng/sharesphere-api/README.md

 8. Below Config Vars we need to add the heroku/python buildpack.

-Now to prepare the project itself for deployment on Heroku we need to make sure Heroku knows what dependencies to install to run the project and that the project recognizes heroku as a safe host.
+Now to prepare the project itself for deployment on Heroku we need to make sure Heroku knows what dependencies to install to run the project and that the project recognizes Heroku as a safe host.

 9. Make sure there's a file called 'requirements.txt' in the root directory.